fiolj/sparta/doc/web/dump.rst

 is also used) is written in binary format.
 A binary dump file will be about the same size as a text version, but will typically write out much faster.
-Of course, when post-processing, you will need to convert it back to text format (see the :ref:`binary2txt tool<tools-binary>`) or write your own code to read the binary file.
+Of course, when post-processing, you will need to convert it back to text format or write your own code to read the binary file.
 The format of the binary file can be understood by looking at the tools/binary2txt.cpp file.

+.. warning:: The file "binary2txt.cpp" is not currently shipped with SPARTA

 If the filename ends with ".gz", the dump file (or files, if "*" or "%" is also used) is written in gzipped format.
 A gzipped dump file will be